reflectoring/reflectoring.github.io/_posts/2020-06-27-lsp-explained.md

 2. Throwing a new exception that's not thrown by the superclass method.
 3. Changing the semantics or introducing side effects that are not part of the superclass's contract.

 Java and other statically-typed languages prevent 1 (unless we use very generic classes like `Object`) and 2 (for checked exceptions) by flagging them at compile-time.
-It's still possible to violate LSP in these languages via the third way.
+It's still possible to violate the LSP in these languages via the third way.

 ## Why is the LSP Important?